-- Minimum Full Period Mark for exam admission: 40% - Semester mark and Exam mark contribute 50:50 towards Final mark - Students with a final mark between 40 49 will be awarded a sup exam - Sup results capped. - To pass a module: 50% Final mark and a subminimum of 40% in the summative assessment or exam.
+- Minimum Full Period Mark for exam admission: 40% - Semester mark and Exam mark contribute 50:50 towards Final mark - Students with a final mark between 40 49 will be awarded a sup exam - Sup results capped. - To pass a module: 50% Final mark and a subminimum of 40% in the summative assessment or exam business model canvas as a strategic tool, aligning strategy with industry life cycle, ethics and strategy, strategy for competing in international markets, strategy and organisational agility, and structural drivers and instruments for strategic implementation.